Doubly-robust and heteroscedasticity-aware sample trimming for causal inference: Introduction

 \subsection{Related work}

-Our work directly builds on the extensive sample trimming literature, and is especially connected to \cite{crump} and \cite{yang2018}.
-We offer a more detailed comparison with these works in Section~\ref{sec:inference}, but at a high-level, we differ from these previous works in directly modeling heteroscedasticity and in assuming weaker conditions on the modeling of nuisance components.
-One prior work with a similar idea to ours is \cite{chaudhuri2014}, which proposes to remove units whose contribution to the IPW estimator is extremely large, which also amounts to removing units with extreme response values.
-However, \cite{chaudhuri2014} are considering a largely different problem than us: they are not concerned with variance minimization, consider only classical IPW estimators, and do not modify the estimand as is done in the sample trimming literature.
+Our work directly builds on the extensive sample trimming literature, and especially on \cite{crump} (which is itself a journal version of \citet{crump2006}) and \cite{yang2018}.
+We offer a more detailed comparison with these works in Section~\ref{sec:inference}, but at a high-level, we differ from these previous works in our more complete treatment of heteroscedasticity and in assuming weaker conditions on the modeling of nuisance components.
+For example, Theorem 1 of \cite{crump} calculates an optimal trimming set in the heteroscedastic case, but then quickly specializes to the homoscedastic setting in Corollary 1, and so the main methodological work is under the homoscedasticity assumption.
+In contrast, we provide a full methodological toolbox for tackling heteroscedasticity, including allowing for complex nonparametric estimates of conditional variances, and present simultaneous inference methods that can be used to compare subpopulations.

+One prior work with a similar idea to ours is \cite{chaudhuri2014}, which proposes to remove units whose contribution to the inverse-propensity weighted estimator is extremely large, which also amounts to removing units with extreme response values.
+However, \cite{chaudhuri2014} are considering a largely different problem than us: they are not concerned with variance minimization, consider only classical inverse-propensity weighted estimators, and do not modify the estimand as is done in the sample trimming literature.

 Our current proposal is also conceptually related to methods in robust statistics and outlier removal.
 For example, removing units with large residuals from an ordinary least-squares analysis is similar in spirit to the methods we propose here, as are other methods that identify and remove extreme units from the data such as \citet{rohatgi2021}.
 We differ from these methods in that our motivation for dropping units is based on variance reduction, not on a contamination model for the data, and in that we emphasize the problem of inference after dropping these units.